multiverseweb/multiverseweb/README.md

 <br>
 <div align="center">
-Show some ❤️ by starring some of the repositories you like ⭐ or by buying me a coffee!
+Show some ❤️ by starring the repositories you like ⭐ or by buying me a coffee!
 </div>
 <br/>
 <div align="center">